garrettleeisme/de300_hw2/README.md

 ```
 <br>

-6-iii - It is clear that the morning seems to be the time when there are long trips.
-Again, we will see if the morning rush hour hypothesis is true.
-(Reference:data/log_trip_durations_parts_of_day.png) <br>
+6-iii - Looking at the outputs, we observe that the afternoon trips tend to take the longest on average and the most variance.
+This is an interesting finding, since the afternoon trips are between 12-5 PM, which only includes very early evening trips back home.
+This does not shed much insight to the original intuition that morning rush trips have the longest trips. <br>
 ```
 Statistics for Part of Day Trip Durations:
 Category, Average, Maximum, Minimum, Median, Variance